What I’m about to write probably comes as no surprise to you.

 So here’s my master plan:

-- my BFF Meg and I are taking a cross-country Amtrak trip.
+- a friend and I are taking a cross-country Amtrak trip.
 This has actually been planned long before I made this decision for reals.
 She has to be out there for work mid-September and has some time in between, and said to me: “Hey, do you want to take a train across the country?”
 Always down for an adventure, I said yes almost immediately.

 - We’ll get to LA on 9/14: and for the rest of September, I’m going to Airbnb.
 Going to try a few different neighborhoods: Venice and either Santa Monica or one of the South Bay beaches